Staying Active in the Winter: The Best Winter Sports You Haven’t Tried in the South

 If you love skateboarding and surfing in the summertime, snowboarding is the winter sport for you.
 The principles are the same, except snowy slopes like those in North Carolina or West Virginia take the place of waves or tarmac.
 You can rent all of the snowboarding gear you need at a resort, so it’s easy to indulge on a whim without laying out too much cash.

 Snow skiing is something you have to try at least once in your lifetime and you don’t have to head up North to enjoy it either.
 Again, competent instructors, ski gear and ski equipment are available to hire and rent when you arrive at resorts like those in Blowing Rock, North Carolina.
-There are also slopes geared to your level of experience so you don’t need to worry about disparaging looks from Olympic-level skiers while you learn.
+There are also slopes geared to your level of experience so you don’t need to worry about disparaging looks from Olympic-level skiers or skiing injuries while you learn.

 This is a super fun activity that anyone can do.
 Basically, you slide down an icy gradient while clinging to an inner tube for dear life.
 License to Chill Snow Island in Georgia has the fastest snow tubing lanes in the country, so it’s definitely one for the bucket list.